Research Administration Policies

 • Benefits both the sponsored project and other work of Penn State in proportions that can be clearly documented through reasonable methods.

-Some costs may only partially benefit a sponsored award – in such cases, the costs should be allocated to the sponsored award based only on the percentage of benefit derived from that cost item, with the balance of the cost charged to an appropriate non-sponsored account.
+Some costs may only partially benefit a sponsored awardin such cases, the costs should be allocated to the sponsored award based only on the percentage of benefit derived from that cost item, with the balance of the cost charged to an appropriate non-sponsored account.

 The Uniform Guidance also discusses transfers of costs under the allocability standard:

-In other words, costs which are truly allocable to an award may be transferred or shifted if allowable under the award to which it is being transferred, but cost overruns may not be transferred to another federal award.
+In other words, costs that are truly allocable to an award may be transferred or shifted if allowable under the award to which it is being transferred, but cost overruns may not be transferred to another federal award.

 Reasonable cost: